-The world is experiencing a crisis of excess plastic waste, which the International Energy Agency estimates will double by 2030 and quadruple by 2050, according to PRI.
+The world is experiencing a crisis of plastic pollution, which the International Energy Agency estimates will double by 2030 and quadruple by 2050, according to PRI.
 Yes, some of it gets recycled, but a large percentage ends up in developing countries, burned, or dumped.
 Increasingly, we’re running out of places to put it, and the most impoverished nations are shouldering the burden of First-World countries’ excess.

 Plastic, Plastic Everywhere

 The United States leads the world in plastic consumption.
-According to an investigative report by The Guardian funded by The Ford Foundation, the U.S. generates 34.5 million tons of plastic each year.
+According to a 2019 investigative report by The Guardian funded by The Ford Foundation, the U.S. generates 34.5 million tons of plastic each year.
 That’s enough to fill the Houston Astrodome 1,000 times.
 And National Geographic reports that each year, 18 billion pounds of this plastic flows into our oceans from coastal regions.
 If the trend continues, UN Environment estimates that by 2050, our ocean will contain more plastic than fish.

 Globally, it’s even worse.
 UN Environment also notes that worldwide, we produce 300 million tons of plastic waste.
 That’s almost the equivalent of the entire human population’s weight.